joshwadle/My-solutions-to-precourse/Chapter_4_Pandas/readme.md

 Pandas main workhorse is the Pandas DataFrame.
 A DataFrame represents a tabular, spreadsheet-like data structure containing an ordered collection of columns, each of which can be a different value type (numeric, string, boolean, etc.).

 *The DataFrame has both a row and column index;* it can be thought of kind of like collection of dictionaries that have BOTH vertical and horizontal keys.
-The vertical key is the like the column, all the horizontal key is like the index.
+The vertical key is the like the column, and the horizontal key is like the index.
 ## A simple starterfile.

 ```python